toralf/torutils/README.md

 #### Details

 Generic filter rules for local network, ICMP, ssh and local user services are created.
-Then the following rules are created (for each new connection attempt from an ip to a local ORPort):
+Then the following rules are created:

-1. trust Tor authorities and Snowflake servers
+1. trust connection attempt to the ORPort from trusted Tor authorities/Snowflake servers
-2. block the ip for 1 day if the connection attempt rate exceeds > 9/min within last 2 minutes¹
+2. block the ip for 1 day if the connection attempt rate to the ORPort exceeds > 9/min¹ within last 2 minutes
-3. ignore the connection attempt if there are already 9 established connections from the same ip¹
+3. ignore the connection attempt if there are already 9 established connections from that ip¹ to the ORPort
-4. accept the connection attempt
+4. accept the connection attempt to the ORPort

-¹ calculation examples given by user _trinity-1686n_ in ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)
+¹ calculation examples given in ticket [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146)

 ### Installation

-If the parsing of the Tor config (_getConfiguredRelays()_) and/or of the SSH config fails (_addCommon()_), then:
+If parsing of the Tor config (_getConfiguredRelays()_) and/or of the SSH config fails (_addCommon()_) then:

 1. define the local running relay/s explicitely at the command line after the keyword `start`, e.g.: